hobe/angular2mvc5/README.md

 # angular2mvc5
 Visual Studio 2015 Angular2 (Beta 1) Sample with MVC5

 Be sure that all NPM Packages (package.json) are completely restored before building the solution (have a look into the output window).
-Normally the packages should be automatically restored when you first open the solution.
+Normally the packages should be automatically restored when you first open the solution (this might take several minutes).
 If not, right click package.json -> Restore Packages

 If you then build the app, the gulp task copies the required node_modules files to "app/libs" folder.